Factory International takes your privacy very seriously and is committed to protecting your personal information.

 Please note, individuals are under no obligation to share personal data with us.
 However, the provision of certain pieces of personal data will help us to provide the best possible service we can.

-This policy was last updated in March 2019 and was designed in accordance with the EU General Data Protection Regulation (GDPR).
+This policy was last updated in June 2023 and was designed in accordance with the UK General Data Protection Regulation (GDPR).

 In many situations, this can be as simple as their name and contact details (such as address, phone number or email) but may sometimes include more detailed information depending on the nature of their engagement with us.

-All of the following are common situations where we might request personal data from individuals:
+All the following are common situations where we might request personal data from individuals:

 - When purchasing tickets for our events